mrheinen/lophiid/SETUP.md

 npm i @vue/cli-service
 ```

+Modify the backendAddress and make sure it points to the API server.
+This needs
+to be edited in the ./ui/src/Config.js and you should do this before doing the
+next step.
+In fact, keep in mind that whenever you change the config, restart
+the UI server.

 Now you can build and run the UI.
-This will start a development server and it is not recommended to expose it to the internet but fine to use internal (it does require auth)
+This will start a development server
+and it is not recommended to expose it to the internet but fine to use
+internal (it does require auth)

 ```shell
 npm run serve